-Fostering can be a wonderful experience for you and your family.
+Fostering homeless shelter pet can be a wonderful experience for you and your family.
 You can feel good knowing that you have made a positive difference in an animal's life.
-Each animal fostered in a home opens-up kennel space for us to save another animal.
+Temporary foster homes open-up kennel space so we can save more animals.
 Fostering can also provide individual attention that certain special needs animals require.
 Foster commitments range from a couple of days to several months, so you can choose foster options that fit your lifestyle.

 Get Started today!

 - You must abide by policies and procedures outlined in the foster care guide and foster agreement.

 - You must have access to email on a regular basis.

 - You must be willing to spend an ample amount of time with the foster animal(s) so that they receive the attention and care they need.

 - All animals in your home must have up-to-date rabies & vaccinations.
 All animals in the home must be disclosed to LMAS before fostering a shelter pet.
 If you are a Jefferson County resident, they must also be spayed/neutered.

 - Kittens and puppies too young to be in the shelter

 - Animals recovering from illness, injury or surgery